 Here are some options to get you started:

-AA is a global, community-driven program that involves regular accountability meetings and group discussions surrounding addiction.
+Alcoholics Anonymous (AA) is a global, community-driven program that involves regular accountability meetings and group discussions surrounding addiction.
 It’s “nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.”

-Counseling through traditional talk therapy can help someone with an alcohol addiction discover any mental illness or emotional baggage that may trigger their addiction.
+Traditional talk therapy can help someone with an alcohol addiction discover any mental illness or emotional baggage that may trigger their addiction.
 Identifying the causes can help them to overcome their addiction in a healthy way.

 Medication for alcoholism is usually used in combination with other methods of treatment to help someone detox from alcohol.